nrfconnect/sdk-nrf/applications/nrf_desktop/doc/config_channel.rst

 For reading the module descriptor, the following conditions must be met:

 * The module descriptor is read using fetch request with the current Module ID while Option ID is set to ``0``.
-  The transaction must be performed multiple times, with responses for following requests containining strings that are part of the module descriptor.
+  The transaction must be performed multiple times, with responses for following requests containing strings that are part of the module descriptor.
 * The end line character (``\n``) indicates the end of the descriptor.
   After the end line character is fetched, following requests should loop around and repeat descriptor strings.
 * The module descriptor strings are provided in a predefined order, but the host should make no assumption about the descriptor string that will be provided by the device as the first one.